-Many of our current superintendents and assistant superintendents started their careers as park wardens and spent some years on seasonal contracts (often changing parks) before gaining their current positions.
+Many of our superintendents and assistant superintendents started their careers as park wardens and spent some years on seasonal contracts (often changing parks) before gaining their current positions.

-Park wardens gain significant experience in resource management protection, public safety, enforcement, Ontario Parks policies, provincial acts and legislation, conflict resolution, customer service, and park operations.
+Park wardens gain experience in resource management protection, public safety, enforcement, Ontario Parks policies, provincial acts and legislation, conflict resolution, customer service, and park operations.